tmanzhe/tmanzhe/README.md

 ## Hi there 👋

-currently building an esports platform for a community of 75k+
+building an esports tourney for a community of 75k+
 @demanesports
 @demanclub